kamrulislamtushar/bs-micro-service/readme.md

 - **discovery-service** - a module that depending on the example it uses Spring Cloud Netflix Eureka or Spring Cloud Netlix Alibaba Nacos as an embedded discovery server.
 - **user-service** - a module containing the first of our sample microservices that allows to perform CRUD operation on postgres repository of employees

+## Comments

+The required dependencies and services are present in docker compose file.